rethinkdb/rethinkdb-rs/2-query-language/introduction-to-reql.md

 All ReQL queries are automatically parallelized on the RethinkDB server as much as possible.
-Whenever possible, query execution is split across CPU cores, machines in the cluster, and even multiple datacenters.
+Whenever possible, query execution is split across CPU cores, servers in the cluster, and even multiple datacenters.
 If you have large, complicated queries that require multiple stages of processing, RethinkDB will automatically break them up into stages, execute each stage in parallel, and combine data to